 For the main course, I made an oatmeal bar with lots of toppings to choose from, so my guests could make their perfect bowl.
 The Wood 3-Section Server and the Wood Oval Platter were the perfect dishes to organize my fruit, seeds and nuts.
 It was fun for the girls to pick and choose the ingredients.

 We then took our bowls of oatmeal to my newly decorated living room!
-I found so many great Hayneedle pieces that complemented the modern decor of my space perfectly.
+I found so many great seasonal decor pieces on Hayneedle that complemented the modern decor of my space perfectly.
 The round coffee table is great for entertaining, the neutral area rug softened my concrete floors and of course, the grand Christmas tree was the focal point of the room.

 Before exchanging gifts, we enjoyed a sweet treat I had made for the occasion: cranberry orange shortbread cookies.
 I love shortbread because it’s not too sweet and has a yummy crumbly texture.
 Below is the recipe for these easy-to-bake treats that go great with a cup of hot coffee or tea.
 I chose a set of large white mugs from Hayneedle that have a dainty, yet sturdy handle.